 The Stones recorded this using old, worn out Triumph amplifiers to get a distinctive sound.

 This has been covered by the Goo Goo Dolls, Grand Funk Railroad, and the Sisters of Mercy (who swapped the locations the words "kiss" and "shot" - "War, children, it's just a kiss away" and "Love, sister, it's just a shot away").
-Patti Smith recorded it for her 2007 album Twelve. (thanks, christopher - vienna, Austria and Greg - Calgary, Canada)
+Patti Smith recorded it for her 2007 album Twelve. (thanks, Christopher - Vienna, Austria)

-Academy Award-winning director Martin Scorsese has used this song in 3 of his films: Goodfellas, Casino and The Departed. (thanks, Matthew - Hawthorne, NJ)
+Academy Award-winning director Martin Scorsese has used this song in three of his films: Goodfellas, Casino and The Departed. (thanks, Matthew - Hawthorne, NJ)

 Keith Richards stated in his memoir Life (2010): "I wrote 'Gimmie Shelter' on a stormy day, sitting in Robert Fraser's apartment in Mount Street.
 Anita (Pallenberg) was shooting Performance at the time, not far away...
 It was just a terrible f--king day and it was storming out there.
 I was sitting there in Mount Street and there was this incredible storm over London, so I got into that mode, just looking out of Robert's window and looking at all these people with their umbrellas being blown out of their grasp and running like hell.
 And the idea came to me...
 My thought was storms on other people's minds, not mine.
 It just happened to hit the moment." (thanks, Bertrand - Paris, France)